yannbouteiller/rtgym/README.md

 ```
 We did not implement the 100 time-steps limit here because this will be done later in the configuration dictionary.

-_Note: `obs` is a list although the observation space defined in `get_observation_space` must be a `gym.spaces.Tuple`.
+_Note: `obs` is a list although the observation space defined in `get_observation_space` must be a `gymnasium.spaces.Tuple`.
 This is expected in `rtgym`.
 However, the inner components of this list must agree with the inner observation spaces of the tuple.
-Thus, our inner components are numpy arrays here, because we have defined inner observation spaces as corresponding `gym.spaces.Box` in `get_observation_space`._
+Thus, our inner components are numpy arrays here, because we have defined inner observation spaces as corresponding `gymnasium.spaces.Box` in `get_observation_space`._

 ---
 Finally, the last mandatory method that we need to implement is ```reset```, which will be called at the beginning of each new episode.